Join us for a unique commemorative event honoring the Schleitheim Confession on July 3 and 4, 2027

 Experience captivating performances that bring the story of the 16th-century Anabaptists to life — with authentic costumes and compelling storytelling.

-Discuss with historians and theologians in interactive panel discussions about the legacy of the Schleitheimer Confession and its significance today.
+Join historians and theologians in talks to discuss the legacy of the Schleitheim Confession and its significance today.

-Concept design by the Schleitheimer Heritage Association for a monument commemorating the 500th anniversary of the Schleitheimer Confession
+Design conceived by the Schleitheim Heritage Association for a monument commemorating the 500th anniversary of the Schleitheim Confession.

 One of the earliest sketches of the Schlaatemer Himmelsleiter,